 I agree Our site saves small pieces of text information (cookies) on your device in order to deliver better content and for statistical purposes.
 You can disable the usage of cookies by changing the settings of your browser.
 By browsing our website without changing the browser settings you grant us permission to store that information on your device.

-The first step in building a flat roof terrace is to ensure it is a feasible project for your property.
-You need to make sure your properties roof is capable of withstanding a roof terrace.
+The first step in building a roof terrace is to ensure it is a feasible project for your property.
+You need to make sure the flat roof of your property is capable of withstanding a roof terrace.
 This means all the weight of the furnishing and fittings as well as the weight of people.
-Once you have a professional confirm your roof is capable of functioning as flat roof terrace it is time to establish how much construction work is required.
+Once you have a professional confirm your roof is capable of functioning as a roof terrace it is time to establish how much construction work is required.

 The installation of a liquid roofing system on your flat roof terrace will involve the application of primer to the substrate.
 Any joints in your substrate will be covered with self-adhesive tape before liquid waterproofing commences.